splynx/docs/files/en/administration/main/roles/default_roles/default_roles.md

 Default roles and its permissions in detail
 =======================

-On this page we can view the default roles in Splynx with a detailed information about access levels to each of the different modules and features of system.
+On this page we can view the default roles in Splynx with a detailed information about access levels to each of the different modules and features of the system.

 By default, there are 7 roles in Splynx: